d-henness/bioinfo_workflows/README.md

 * -s: gives the snakefile for the pipeline we want
 * --configfile: the path to the job specific yaml config file, see below for an example and formatting
 * --jobs: the maximum number of jobs that snakemake will try to run at once.
 Check to see if you have any limits
-* --use-conda: allows snakemake to use conda enviroments to install the needed programs
+* --use-conda: allows snakemake to use conda environments to install the needed programs
 * --cluster: needed for running the calculations on a cluster, here I am assuming that the cluster is using the slurm scheduler
 * (optional) --restart-times: the number of times snakemake will try to restart a job that failed.
 Each restart increases the memory and time requested
-* (optional) -p: print the shell command that runs a particular job, this is useful for debugging but is not actully needed
+* (optional) -p: print the shell command that runs a particular job, this is useful for debugging but is not actually needed
 * (optional) -n: print out all steps that will be run but won't actually run them, this is useful to make sure that the jobs to be run match what you expect

 ## Example configfile.yaml file